Stacks

 scalingo stacks

 It is advisable to first test this change on a staging application.
-You may already have such staging application hosted on Scaling.
-In such situation, the above-mentioned migration steps can be applied on it.
+You may already have such staging application hosted on Scalingo.
+In such situation, the above-mentioned migration steps can be applied to it.

 Otherwise, a nice solution to test the stack upgrade without affecting your